mahdoosh1/brainknot/README.md

 It's a similar language to Brainfuck.
 But with some changes

 # syntax
-it's the same, but alphabet are not counted as comments, you need # before every comment
+it's the same, but alphabet are not counted as comments, you need a spcific symbol before every comment

 # what's the difference?
 Unlike Brainfuck, brainknot is based on bits instead of bytes.